bogind/bogind.github.io/index.md

+Title: A page with a defined style
+CSS: myStyle.css

 ## Welcome to Dror Bogin's GitHub Page

 This page exists mostly so i will work on my MarkDown and HTML but if you run across it you can check out my repositories and such.